Antarctica By Air

 Your host is Michael Reichmann, the founder of this site back in 1999, and its publisher and primary author.
 Over the past decade Michael has lead three previous Antarctic expeditions as well as photographic tours and workshops in Iceland, China, Bangladesh, The Amazon, Madagascar, Tanzania, Namibia, Botswana and throughout the USA and Canada.

-Instructors joining Michael on this trip are Mark Dubovoy, a widely exhibited photographer and well known teacher; Kevin Raber an expert photographer and also a VP at Phase One.
-(Kevin will have a selection of Phase One medium format cameras, lenses and backs for expedition members to borrow during the expedition).
+Instructors joining Michael on this trip are William Neil, one of America's leading landscape photographers; Kevin Raber an expert photographer and previous VP at Phase One; now LuLa's Publishers.
 And, Chris Sanderson, an award-winning cinematographer and editor who will be able to assist you with learning and improving your video skills.
 All four instructors are expert in a wide range of software tools, including Lightroom, Capture One, Photoshop and also Final Cut X and Adobe Premier.
 Each will be available to work with you one-on-one as well as in small groups.

 The ship's expedition staff includes experts on all aspect of Antarctic history, geology and biology, and lectures on these topics will be available throughout the voyage, as well as on photography, of course.
 Even non-photographers will find the trip stimulating and fascinating in every aspect.